 Brutes use two-handed weapons (greataxes, greathammers) for massive single-target damage.
 They sacrifice defense for offense, relying on killing enemies before taking too much damage.
 The Cleave ability hits multiple adjacent enemies.
 Best when flanking engaged targets.

 What makes this build work: The synergy between Mace and Shield and region exploration creates a gameplay loop that provides a unique approach.
 Core gear like Greatsword or Greataxe, Heavy Armor, Ring of Strength, Berserker's Amulet amplifies this further.
+See our weapons guide for detailed equipment breakdowns.

 Pros: